Bylaws of Advisory Neighborhood Commission 2B

 Section 2 — A quorum for the election of officers shall be a majority of the Commissioners.

-Section 3 – In the event of a tie vote, the election of a Commission officer will be decided by a coin-flip.
+Section 3 – In the event of a tie vote, the election of a Commission officer will be decided by casting lots.

 Section 4 — The Chairperson shall serve as convener of the Commission and shall chair the meetings.
 During meetings, the Chairperson shall rule on motions and procedural issues; such rulings may be reconsidered consistent with the parliamentary authority.
 The Chairperson shall supervise employees and manage the business operations of the Commission.